3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 **transform**:

-The transformation of the object coordinate system into the 3D vector field coordinate system.
+The transformation of the object coordinate system into the coordinate system of the function (e.g. noramlized coordinates for functionFromImage3D).
 If this \<color>>-element is being sampled at position `(x,y,z)` in the mesh's local object coordinate system, the 3D vector field must be sampled at position `(x',y',z') = T*(x,y,z)`.

+**channel**

+Name of the function ouput to be used as color.
+The output must be of type vector.

+**minfeaturesize**:

+The minimum size of features to be considered in the color.
+This is used as a hint for the consumer to determine the resolution of the color estimation.
+It might also be used to determine the level of super sampling requiered, if the printer cannot reproduce the resolution.
+If the consumer is not able to resolve features of this size, it SHOULD raise a warning.

 ## 4.2.3 Composite element